-Art law is not an area of law in the strict sense.
-Most legal provisions that apply in cases relating to works of art are general provisions that were not especially made for the art world.
-However, in such matters the law cannot be sensibly applied without an understanding of the special characteristics and practices of the art world and the art market.
-At the same time, the handling of cultural assets is occasionally governed by special standards such as export restrictions stemming from Cultural Property Protection Acts.
-Also, in certain particular cases it is customary to take ethical principles into account, which may even superlay and displace the law.
+Art law is not an area of law in the true sense.
+Many legal norms that apply in this area were not especially created for the art world, but these general statutes cannot be sensibly applied without an understanding of the special characteristics and practices of this substantive area.
+At the same time, the handling of cultural assets is occasionally governed by special standards such as the Cultural Property Protection Act and it is customary to take certain legal and ethical principles into account, which may superlay and displace positive right in a particular case.

-From copyright matters to the creation of a foundation, from general terms and conditions for an auction house to (often international) lending transactions between museums or museums and collectors as well as the partly special treatment in art-related tax matters – Büsing Müffelmann & Theye provides advice for collections, foundations, museums, artist's estates and the international trade covering the entire spectrum of relevant legal norms in this field.
+From artist's copyright to formation of a foundation, from general terms and conditions of business for an auction house to (often international) lending transactions between museums or museums and collectors and the partly special treatment in tax matters – Büsing Müffelmann & Theye provides advice for collections, foundations, museums, artist's estates and internationally active trades covering the entire spectrum of relevant legal norms in this field.